loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 === Pointer Closure Conversion <PointerClosureConversion>

-The goal of the pointer closure conversion is to make the structure of stacks explicit, replacing a stack closure by an explicit pair of static function pointer and environment.
+The goal of the pointer closure conversion is to make the structure of stacks explicit, replacing a stack closure by an explicit pair of a static function pointer and an environment.
 At the assembly level the concept of procedures and closures do not exist, there are only jumps (gotos) and labels.

 The representation for $*A$ is straightforward; it is a label.
 Calling